-The Media Arts and Technology Program (MAT) is an interdisciplinary and interdepartmental graduate degree program that offers the Master of Science, Master of Arts, and Ph.D. degrees in Media Arts and Technology.
+The Media Arts and Technology Program (MAT) is an interdisciplinary and interdepartmental graduate degree program that offers the Master of Science and Ph.D. degrees in Media Arts and Technology.
 In addition to departmental requirements, candidates for graduate degrees must fulfill the university degree requirements found in the chapter "Graduate Education at UCSB" of the UCSB catalog.

 The second-year electives allow students to focus on their area of research.
 All candidates are expected to complete an advanced project or thesis in the second year.
 The project option involves artistic production and/or media research supervised by MAT faculty.
 The thesis option involves the writing of an extended research paper.

 In addition to the submission of an acceptable thesis or project, the MS degree requires completion of a minimum of 60 units, of which at least 48 units is upper-division (100-series undergraduate) or graduate coursework.
 The 48 units cannot include individual-study-related units such as: project or thesis preparation (598), teaching assistant duties (502), graduate student researcher (596), internships (293), and independent study (299).

 Students in the first year of the program must take two parallel course sequences in Media Arts and Technology, designated MAT 200 and MAT 201.
 These courses focus on the history, theory, and practice of media arts and technology, and are designed to ensure breadth in the field:

 MAT 200C - Digital Media Technology and Engineering

 MAT 201B - Computing with Media Data